elixir-europe/rdmkit/pages/your_domain/proteomics.md

 ### Solutions
 - Within the proteomics community various converter software tools were implemented.
-The most popular converters include: X, Y and Z.
+The most popular converters include: ...
 - Information on software tools that support HUPO-PSI standard data formats can be found on the standard format-specific web pages of the HUPO-PSI (e.g., https://www.psidev.info/mzML for mzML, https://www.psidev.info/mzidentml for mzIdentML and https://www.psidev.info/mztab for mzTab).